ellamind/inference-hive/examples/fineweb-edu_mt_gemma-3/README.md

 ```
 to enable assistant prefill.

-Also, download the model by running `huggingface-cli download "google/gemma-3-27b-it"`
+Also, download the model by running `pixi run huggingface-cli download "google/gemma-3-27b-it"`

 ## Validating
 We validate the config and data loading: